jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 [^2]: Radio regulation details may differ in the country, region, or economy where the radio station operates.

+^ I would like to remind that USA criminal law claims intercepting, recording, and disclosing amateur radio traffic are not crimes.
+Everybody can do this.
+So in the APRS.
+So no privacy.

 ---

 # Then WHY amateur radio?